wjlroe/lannister/README.md

 This will serve the content of your site on [localhost:6565](http://localhost:6565) - check it out!

+## Serving sites from a Dropbox folder:

+You will need another loopback address:

+   sudo ifconfig lo0 alias 127.0.0.2 up

 ## Alternatives

 Yeah, alternatives.
 Makes it sound like this is the default.
 Yeah so you *could* use one of those other wacky systems, but you don't want to do that.
 Still, there *are* other systems out there.
 No doubt you've heard of at least two of these.